 Mariya Ivancheva is an anthropologist and sociologist, working as a Senior Lecturer at the University of Strathclyde, Glasgow.
 Her work focuses on the digitalization and casualization of academic labor, intersectional inequalities re/produced in academic settings, and the role of the university in broader processes of social change especially to/from socialism.
 She is a founding member of the LeftEast platform, the PrecAntrho collective and is active in the Bulgarian Left-feminist group LevFem.
 You can follow her at @mivanche.

 Mary Taylor is Assistant Director at the Center for Place, Culture and Politics, Graduate Center, City University of New York.
-Mary received her PhD in anthropology from the Graduate Center of the City University of New York.
-Her research focuses on sites, technologies and politics of civic cultivation, social movement, and cultural management; the relationship of ethics and aesthetics to nationalism, cultural differentiation, and people’s movements in socialist and post-socialist East-Central Europe and the United States.
-She specializes in studying, theorizing, and organizing radical and alternative pedagogical activities under different conditions of urbanization.
+Situated at the intersection of Anthropology, urbanism and dialogical art, her militant research focuses on sites, technologies and politics of civic cultivation, social movement, and cultural management; the relationship of ethics and aesthetics to nationalism, cultural differentiation, and people’s movements in socialist and post-socialist East-Central Europe and the United States.
+She studies, and organizes radical alternative pedagogical activities with others.

 Philippe Alcoy researches and writes regularly on news and the history of the Balkans and Eastern Europe.
 Recently, he published “Hongrie 1956: les jours où les travailleurs ont défié le stalinisme” about the Council Revolution of 1956 in Hungary.
 He is member of the editorial board of the French website RevolutionPermanente.fr and of the Revolutionary Communist Current of the New Anticapitalist Party.